Benjamin Wedro, MD, FACEP, FAAEM

 How is the type of closure material chosen?

 The purpose of repairing a wound is to provide good cosmetic results.
-All wounds will eventually heal by themselves; however, bringing the edges together and without tension will allow a better result.
+All wounds will eventually heal by themselves; however, bringing the edges together and without tension will allow for a better result.
 All lacerations will leave a scar, and a good wound closure will minimize the visibility of that scar.

 For skin sutures, the hope is to cause minimal inflammation so that the scar will form nicely.
 If deep sutures are placed, the suture material used gradually disintegrates or dissolves as part of the inflammatory response of the body.